Why you’re here

 Let’s get a website

 Okay, so we’ve established that you need a website, and that you’re willing to at least consider my guidance in selecting vendors and methods.
-(If you’re already an expert on this stuff, or super technically knowledgeable, then you probably don’t need my help and you can go look at memes on Reddit now.)
+(If you’re already an expert on this stuff, or super technically knowledgeable, then you probably don’t need my help.)

 Your choices for getting a website:

-- You can pay a “web guy” or a website development agency a bunch of money to build you a site, and then you’ll pay them a sizeable amount every month for hosting it, OR
+- You can pay a “web guy” or a website agency a bunch of money to build you a site, and then you’ll pay them a large monthly fee for hosting it, OR

 - You can try to figure it out yourself, and save some money & control